johnnybee/ffkbu/README.md

 # ffkbu
-FF Hood Bonn mit Batman15 und 802.11s
+FF Hood Bonn with Batman15 and 802.11s.

 This is the stable site for Gluon 2018.2.2 with fastd.

-__Please remember:
-You could use Wireguard only for devices with more than 4Mb of Flash!
-That means, that f.e. the 841er can only connect to the mesh with fastd!__

 ## Build Instructions